 WP Super Cache serves static HTML files to your users rather than the heavier WordPress PHP scripts.
 These cached files can be served repeatedly, which can help cut down on your bandwidth expenses and improve your site’s speed.
 WP Super Cache allows you to preload cached files.
 You’re also able to clean your cache by adjusting the Garbage Collection settings.
 The plugin is available for free on WordPress.org

-If you’re using your WordPress site to sell your images online, then you’ll need to make use of a commerce plugin.
+If you’re using your WordPress site to sell your images online, then you’ll need to make use of an E-commerce plugin for artists.